wyn430/DSSMH.github.io/index.md

 [Yinan Wang](https://yinanw-rpi.com/), Assistant Professor, Rensselaer Polytechnic Institute, wangy88@rpi.edu

 ## Venue
 This workshop will be held in conjunction with SIAM International Conference on Data Mining (SDM23) on April 27 - 29, 2023, Minneapolis, MN, USA.
 The detailed schedule of this workshop will be released soon.
+More information about the conference and workshop can be found [here](https://www.siam.org/conferences/cm/lodging-and-support/hotel-transportation-information/sdm23-hotel-transportation-information).

 <!---
 ### Workshop format: